zushicat/single-image-SRGAN/README.md

 ### Examples
-Both input and output images are resized to 400x400 pixel.
+Both input and output images are resized to 400x400 pixel (for comparison).

 Resolution of input image  |  Input images             |  Output images :-------------------------:|:-------------------------:|:-------------------------: